BuzzFeedNews/zika-data/README.md

 #### El Salvador

 - El Salvador's Ministry of Health is publishing [Zika data in its weekly bulletins](http://www.salud.gob.sv/documentos-institucionales/).
 (Click on "Boletines Epidemiológicos 2016..." in the middle of the page.)

+#### Guatemala

+- Guatemala's Ministry of Health is publishing [Zika data on its website](http://epidemiologia.mspas.gob.gt/index.php/dos/salas-situacionales/vigilancia-epidemiologica).
+(See "Salas situacionales" at the bottom of the page.)

 #### Haiti